 There are two ways you can go about this:

 - You can try to do it all yourself and maybe ask some knowledgable friends for help.
 I’ve done this a couple times.
 Once it worked; twice my application was rejected for some minor error.
 It’s frustrating, I can tell you that much.
+You don’t get charged a fee by the Chinese consulate, but it’s a huge waste of time.

 - You can work with a visa service like Passport Visa Express.
 They will look over your application as well as all the documentation to make sure that you’ve done it correctly.
 If you’ve missed something, they’ll let you know.
+Remember, you can get 10% off their services when you use my link here.

 Step 3: Submit Your China Visa Application